Promoting British Values at Cupernham Junior School

 Cupernham Junior School reinforce and promote British Values in the following ways:

-The rule of law
+The Rule of Law

 Assembly themes are planned to include not only our school values, but also to teach children about stories and celebrations from a variety of faiths and cultures.
 Our RE and PSHE lessons also reinforce the importance of learning about, and developing respect for the cultural diversity of Britain.
-Members of our school are encouraged to share their beliefs to enhance out learning, and children have the opportunity to visit places of worship on school trips.
+Members of our school are encouraged to share their beliefs to enhance learning, and children have the opportunity to visit places of worship on school trips.
 Respect is very important to us at Cupernham Junior School and we will challenge pupils, staff and parents who express opinions contrary to fundamental British values.